atlassian/react-sweet-state/docs/advanced/selector.md

 };
 ```

 In the example above, if some other state key changes (eg: `loading`), the output selector that filters the todos will not run, as its arguments have not changed yet.
-If a new todo gets added but the status will not match the provided one, the oputput selector will run, but your component will not re-render as the two arrays will be shallow equal anyway.
+If a new todo gets added but the status will not match the provided one, the output selector will run, but your component will not re-render as the two arrays will be shallow equal anyway.

 Note: you might be already familiar with such API if you used [reselect](https://github.com/reduxjs/reselect).
 Sweet-state provides a sligly optimised version of it (but you can also use `reselect`@^4 if you like).